 A corporation is a separate entity to the business owner.
 The corporation has the same rights and obligations under Canadian law as a natural person.
-This means that it can acquire assets, obtain a loan, and enter into contracts.
+This means it can acquire assets, obtain a loan, and enter into contracts.

-Disadvantages of Incorporating Your Business
+Disadvantages of Incorporating a Business in Canada

-Incorporation Costs — There are costs involved when starting a company.
-Having a lawyer help draft the documents of incorporation is a good idea but it isn’t cheap.
+- Incorporation Costs — There are costs involved when starting a company.
+Having a lawyer help draft the documents of incorporation is a good idea, but it isn’t cheap.

-Ongoing Costs — There are annual legal filing fees to be paid as well as fees to have an accountant file the annual corporate tax return.
+- Ongoing Costs — There are annual legal filing fees to be paid as well as fees to have an accountant file the annual corporate tax return.

-Administrative Burden — The corporation requires legal and tax filings each year to remain in good stead with the authorities.
+- Administrative Burden — The corporation requires legal and tax filings each year to remain in good stead with the authorities.
 This requires attention and is a time commitment for the owner(s).

-Losses More Difficult to Use — If your business sustains financial losses, it is more difficult in a corporation than in a proprietorship to use those losses to reduce future taxes.
+- Losses More Difficult to Use — If your business sustains financial losses, it is more difficult in a corporation than in a proprietorship to use those losses to reduce future taxes.

-Pay More Taxes — In some scenarios operating your business through a corporation could actually mean you pay more taxes than if operating as a proprietorship.
+- Pay More Taxes — In some scenarios operating your business through a corporation could actually mean you pay more taxes than if operating as a proprietorship.

 Incorporating comes with a few costs attached.

-DIY Incorporation — You can look after the incorporation of your business yourself.
-Depending on where you incorporate (Federally or Provincially) the DIY cost ranges from $100 - $400.
+- DIY Incorporation — You can look after the incorporation of your business yourself.
+Depending on where you incorporate (Federally or Provincially), the DIY cost ranges from $100 - $400.

-Shareholder Agreement — If you have business partners, it’s a good idea to have a lawyer help create the shareholder agreement.
+- Shareholder Agreement — If you have business partners, it’s a good idea to have a lawyer help create the shareholder agreement.
 This will give you something to fall back on if shareholder relations go south.
 The cost of this will again depend on the lawyer, but you can expect to pay between $500 and $1,000.

-DIY Annual Legal Filings — The corporation requires legal filings to be completed yearly to stay in good standing.
+- DIY Annual Legal Filings — The corporation requires legal filings to be completed yearly to stay in good standing.
 You can do this yourself for around $20 to $50.

-Legal Filings by Lawyer — You can pay a lawyer to look after your legal filings on behalf of the company.
+- Legal Filings by Lawyer — You can pay a lawyer to look after your legal filings on behalf of the company.
 The cost is pretty standard across law offices between $300 and $400.

-Corporate Tax Filings By Accountant — You can also pay an accountant to file your corporate tax return.
-Price ranges depend on complexity but we often see corporate tax filings within the $1,500 to $2,000 range.
+- Corporate Tax Filings By Accountant — You can also pay an accountant to file your corporate tax return.
+Price ranges depend on complexity, but we often see corporate tax filings within the $1,500 to $2,000 range.